 Local Services ads – People will see Real Reviews

-One of the claims on the Local Services ads homepage is:
+One of the claims on an earlier version of the Local Services ads homepage (in 2018) was:

 “People will see real reviews, helping you build a great online reputation.”

-The problem with that is very few reviews at this point are verified.
-I looked at plumbing companies in the Tampa market that are participating in LSA to see how many of their reviews are verified.
+The problem with that is very few reviews are verified.
+In March 2018, I looked at plumbing companies in the Tampa market that are participating in LSA to see how many of their reviews are verified.
 When I checked there were 5 businesses participating in LSA.
 Their reviews combined added up to 1,230.
-Out of those 1,230 reviews only 7 are verified.
+Out of those 1,230 reviews, only 7 were verified.
 That’s 0.6%.
 Now that doesn’t mean that the other 1,223 reviews are fake, but I have seen enough fake reviews on Google to be skeptical of any review.

 The owner can’t respond to reviews on Local Services ads

 One feature that is missing from Local Services ads is the ability to respond to a review.
 If someone leaves a business a 1-star review, the business does not have the ability to apologize or explain their side of the story.
 Since a consumer wouldn’t be aware of this, they might think a business is purposely not responding to reviews or doesn’t care, which doesn’t exactly help a business ‘build trust online’.
-And even though GMB reviews are present on LSA profiles, any owner responses that a business posted on GMB will not show with that same review on their LSA profile.
+And even though GMB reviews are present on LSA profiles, any owner responses that a business posted on GMB will not show on LSA.